ObjectManagerManager/SMAPIDedicatedServerMod/README.md

 # SMAPIDedicatedServerMod
-Dedicated (headless) server mod for Stardew Valley, powered by SMAPI.
-Turns the host into an automated bot.
+A dedicated (headless) server mod for Stardew Valley, powered by SMAPI, turning the host farmer into an automated bot.